174 day cruise from Lima, Peru to Punta Arenas, Chile. Flight from Punta Arenas to Santiago. Santiago (3-4hrs).

 • Excursions designated optional.

-The unit of currency in Ecuador is the US dollar, and in Peru, the Nuevo Sol.
+The unit of currency in Peru, the Nuevo Sol.
 The unit of currency in Chile is the Chilean Peso.

 It is very difficult to give a guideline for essential expenses but a budget of around US$50 per day should cover the cost of good quality meals, drinks and the odd souvenir on those days in the holiday itinerary or extension outside the cruise.
 Eat at the very best restaurants and you will pay considerably more.
 On the cruise, excursions, drinks, meals and tips are included.